7 Amazing European Cities That Should Be on Your Travel Bucket List

 Lisbon is well-known for picturesque beaches, beautiful landscapes, and bustling cities.

-Another reason you should consider Lisbon when planning your next vacation is because of the mild climate and plentiful sunshine year-round.
+Another reason you should consider Lisbon when planning your next vacation to Europe is because of the mild climate and plentiful sunshine year-round.
 It truly is the perfect place to visit no matter the season.

 Lisbon boasts an abundance of cultural heritage, but you’ll find that the setting is still modern and updated.
 You’ll find the natives to be hospitable and the cuisine and wines to be top-notch.